PGScatalog/pgsc_calc/docs/getting-started.rst

 In the case of the example above, both ``PGS001229`` and ``PGS001405`` are reported in genome build GRCh37.
-In cases where the build of your genomic data are different from the original build of the PGS Catalog score then the pipeline will download a `harmonized (remapped rsIDs and/or lifted positions)`_  versions of the scoring file(s) in the user-specified build.
+In cases where the build of your genomic data are different from the original build of the PGS Catalog score then the pipeline will download a `harmonized (remapped rsIDs and/or lifted positions)`_  versions of the scoring file(s) in the user-specified build of the genotyping datasets.

 Custom scoring files can be lifted between genome builds using the ``--liftover`` flag, (see :ref:`liftover` for more information).
 An example would look like: